-Corollary 2.14.
-If each particle only interacts with its j nearest neighbors, but $j \leq N \leq 2j + 1$, then the system is almost surely flocking.
+Corollary 5.4.
+If each particle only interacts with its j nearest neighbors, but $j \le N \le 2j+1$, then the system is almost surely flocking.

-We thus recover the second part of Corollary 2.10.
+We thus recover the second part of Corollary 4.4.

-2.4.2.
+5.2.
 Illuminating examples and simulations in one dimension, nearest neighbor case.

-In the spirit of example 2.2, let us describe some situations.
+In the spirit of example 2.3, let us describe some situations.
 For simplicity we assume that d = 1.
 Consider the case where each particle may only interact with its nearest neighbor (resp. j nearest neighbors).
-Then if for each i, $\#\{l, v_l(0) = v_i(0)\} \ge 2$ (resp. j + 1), the probability for these initial velocities to never change is positive.
+Then if for each $i, \#\{l, v_l(0) = v_i(0)\} \ge 2$ (resp. j + 1), the probability for these initial velocities to never change is positive.
 Indeed if t > T for some T large enough, whatever the initial positions, the potential positions $x_i(t) = x_i(0) + t v_i(0)$ will be organized in such a way that nearest neighbors always have the same velocity.
 Hence, since the probability for always choosing a partner with the same velocity before time T is positive, we get the result.
 Of course if the initial velocities are not all the same, this means that there is no flocking.